SN 1994D: Observation

 It was offset by 9.0 arcsecond west and 7.8 arcsecond south of the galaxy center and positioned near a prominent dust lane.
 It was caused by the explosion of a white dwarf star composed of carbon and oxygen.
-This event was discovered on March 7, 1994 by R. R. Treffers and associates using the automated 30-inch telescope at Leuschner Observatory.
+The event was discovered on 7 March 1994 by R. R. Treffers and associates using the automated 30-inch telescope at Leuschner Observatory.
 It reached peak visual brightness, magnitude 11.9, two weeks later on March 22.
-Modelling of the light curve indicates the explosion would have been visible around March 3-4.
+Modelling of the light curve indicates the explosion would have been visible around March 3–4.
 A possible detection of helium in the spectrum was made by W. P. S. Meikle and associates in 1996.
 A mass of 0.014 to 0.03 Solar mass in helium would be needed to produce this feature.